huynhsamha/datatables-vietnamese-search-example/README.md

 # datatables-vietnamese-search-example

-A small example for Vietnamese search in DataTables
+🇻🇳 A small example for Vietnamese search in DataTables 🇻🇳

-🇻🇳Language: Vietnamese 🇻🇳
+🇻🇳 Language: Vietnamese 🇻🇳

 ### Giới thiệu